 - Parents will be notified as soon as possible and should come to school to pick up the student.
-If the parent cannot come, he or she is to send a representative to take the student. - Emergency Medical Authorization forms should indicate the names of the persons to contact should it be impossible for the school to reach the parent. - A student may be released from school (with permission by authorized personnel) only to his or her parents or other authorized person(s).
+If the parent cannot come, he or she is to send a representative to take the student.
+The decision as to whether a student needs to go home in the case of illness will be made by the school and parental cooperation is expected. - Emergency Medical Authorization forms should indicate the names of the persons to contact should it be impossible for the school to reach the parent. - A student may be released from school (with permission by authorized personnel) only to his or her parents or other authorized person(s).
 In special instances (separation, lawsuit, etc.) the child may be released only to the parent who is the legal guardian.
 Parents are to send a copy of that part of the divorce papers that indicates the name of the person who is legally responsible for the student.
 Otherwise the school and the employees cannot be held responsible. - Students must be signed out by the authorized person(s) in the Sign-In/Sign-Out binder.
 No persons are permitted to go to the classroom to pick up or to return a child. - No student may leave school grounds during the day without the permission of his or her parents and the approval of the school principal, and unless accompanied by an adult.